alexvng/perforce-blender-addon/README.md

 A Blender 3.0+ addon that allows Perforce users to check-in / check-out files with a Blender UI panel. "p4" must be installed.

 ## Installation
-Download the Python file and importing it to Blender as an add-on.
+Download the Python file and import it to Blender as an add-on.

 ## Features